EdutainmentLIVE/swf-theme/README.md

 | tint | same as 'tint3' |
 | tint0-10 ('tint3') | adjusts alpha in increments of 10% (rgba(0,0,0,0.3) |
 | tint05 | special 5% alpha |

+NOTE: All color processes are handled by [TinyColor](https://github.com/bgrins/TinyColor)

 ## Breaks